Your new carpet represents a

 rate at which a carpets appearance changes.
 The methods that

 particulates on a carpet is probably the greatest contributor to

 it's overall appearance change.
-The abrasive effect distorts the
+The abrasive effect of soil

 yarn tips and can eventually gives the traffic lanes a grayish